 - repair an anorectal malformation.

-- strengthen the sphincter through muscle transplant.
+- Strengthen the anal sphincter through a muscle transplant.

-- create an artificial bowel sphincter.
+- Create an artificial bowel sphincter.

-- perform a colostomy and divert stool to an external bag for collection.
+- Perform a colostomy and divert stool to an external bag for collection.

 - Build up and strengthen the anal sphincter muscles through gel injections.